Purandara Dasa: Biography

 Realizing that Srinivaasa had grown wise to her secret donation, the wife decided to end her life with poison.
-Having completed her prayers to the Lord before her attempt, she was shocked to see a nose ring inside the poison cup – completely identical to the one she had just given away.
+Having completed her prayers to Vishnu before her attempt, she was shocked to see a nose ring inside the poison cup – completely identical to the one she had just given away.
 Incredulous and rapturous, she recounted the entire episode to her husband, who was bewildered and lost.
-Meanwhile, a search for the 'poor man' was of no avail; he had as mysteriously vanished as he had appeared!
-At that very propitious moment, Srinivaasa's old self – convinced of the inscrutable ways of the Lord, having witnessed the unfailing grace that saved his pious wife, bewildered at the power that could, in a moment, produce a gold ornament by mere will – instantly shook off that beginning-less, persistent veil in the form of 'I' and 'mine', which masks most men's vision of the divine.
-At 30 years of age, he gave away all his wealth in charity, and together with his family, abandoned his house to lead the life of a mendicant – living on alms and singing the glories of the Lord.
-In his very first song composition, he laments his wasted life of indulgence.
+Meanwhile, a search for the 'poor man' was of no avail; he had as mysteriously vanished as he had appeared.

+Per legend at that very moment, Srinivaasa became convinced of the inscrutable ways of Vishnu because of having witnessed the unfailing grace that saved his pious wife.
+He is said to have become bewildered at the power that could produce a gold ornament in a moment by mere will and is said to have instantly shook off the beginning-less, persistent veil in the form of 'I' and 'mine' which is believed to mask men's vision of the divine.
+At 30 years of age he gave away all his wealth in charity, and with his family he abandoned his house to lead the life of a mendicant.
+They start living on alms and singing the glories of Vishnu.
+In his first song composition, he laments his wasted life of indulgence.
 It begins with the words "Ana lae kara" in the Shuddha Saveri raga, set to Triputa tala.